Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 In recent months, the Securities and Exchange Commission has issued subpoenas to companies conducting ICOs based on the theory that the companies may have violated United States securities laws.
 However, with no hard and fast regulatory guidelines by which to navigate, companies wishing to raise funds via an ICO are left drifting when it comes to steering clear of the SEC.
 The resulting chaotic environment only serves to further cloud already murky waters for startups and developers.
 One thing certain for any company considering an ICO- the need for experienced legal counsel is a necessity, not an option.

 The threshold question for any company prior to contemplating an ICO is whether they will recognize their offering as a security or utility token.
 If you are a cryptocurrency expert, you are likely familiar with the Howey Test, which is applied to determine whether or not a token is a security.
 Although the Howey Test can be a valuable tool, properly administering the test and understanding the results are extremely important components to a successful Howey analysis.
 Because of the serious consequences of the test, companies should consult experienced legal professionals prior to relying on the Howey test.
-At International Blockchain Legal, our attorneys have the experience and know-how to make certain your analysis is not only accurate but will withstand SEC scrutiny.
+At IBC, we have access to exclusive attorneys with the experience and know-how to make certain your analysis is not only accurate but will withstand SEC scrutiny.
 We know the fine line between carefully crafting your words for maximum impact and making statements that could be deemed misleading by regulators.
 Instead of taking a guess and hoping for the best, let us put our ICO experience to work for you.

 If it should be ascertained that your proposed token is, in fact, a security, stay calm.
 You may still be able to conduct your ICO by qualifying for one of the exemptions the SEC has carved out for entities issuing securities.
 One common exemption can be found under Regulation D (Reg D) of the Securities Act.